Matchmaking

-Matchmaking is the process of matching two or more people together, usually for the purpose of marriage, in which case the matchmaker is also known as a marriage broker.
-The word is also used in the context of sporting events such as boxing, in business, in online video games and in pairing organ donors.
+Matchmaking is the process of pairing two or more people together, usually for the purpose of marriage, in which case the intermediary or matchmaker is also known as a marriage broker.
+Matchmaking may be done as a profession for a fee or it may be done by clergy.

+The term is also used in the context of other analogous pairing activities, such as with sporting events such as boxing, in business, online video games and in pairing organ donors.